joshlsastro/password_maker/README.md

 ### How to Run

-Just run main.py in Python(it was tested with Python 3, but you should be fine with Python 2).
-If you need the password to be slightly different, change the variables **above** the obvious line of #s.
+Just run main.py in Python; it will prompt you for password parameters (it was tested with Python 3, but you should be fine with Python 2).
+If you don't want the interactive prompt, change the variables **above** the obvious line of #s.

 ## License